Potato starch vs. cornstarch – Which one do you like better? If you have this question in mind, you should read on to find the answer.

 For those who wonder if it’s truly possible for cornstarch to spoil, you can buy cornstarch in bulk.
 It will stay fresh for nearly an indefinite time if you keep it tightly closed at a cool, dry location in your house.

 Used to thicken broth, soups, sauces, and gravies: Due to its high boiling point and high binding powder, potato starch is a popular thickening agent.
 In fact, it’s a common way to thicken chili.
 Moreover, it keeps sauces, soups, and stews transparent, not cloudy as flour.

-Used as a meat tenderizer: When mixing it with marinade, it can soften the meat and make it ready for your recipes.
-Additionally, it leaves meat looking shiny after being cooked.
+Used as a meat tenderizer: If you don’t have a meat tenderizer or don’t even know what meat tenderizers are about, use potato starch instead.
+When mixed with marinade, it can soften and ready the meat for your recipe.
+Also, it leaves meat looking shiny after being cooked.